tbtimes/lede/README.md

 For an easy-to-use command line tool, check out [lede-cli](http://github.com/tbtimes/lede-cli).

 __This project is under active development and is, at the moment, incomplete.
-There may yet be breaking changes before the 1.0.0 release.__
+There may yet be breaking changes before the 1.0.0 release.
+You can see the design document [here](https://docs.google.com/document/d/1JWlMWI_K7AmLP4jQMzumpTnsQtkIrpMrVWLloAv-M20/edit?usp=sharing).__

 ### Technical overview
 There are four key concepts to understanding how lede works: